 Kore is a dwarf Paladin who sees all "monster" races as Always Chaotic Evil and indiscriminately slaughters any members of such he finds, in a world where only demons and undead can be considered such.
 Even defenseless elders and those begging for mercy aren't spared.
-When confronted with a small dwarf child who was raised by an orc to be a decent person and not afflicted by the Fantastic Racism endemic to the setting, he butchers the kid like any of the other humanoids he just massacred, ignoring the foster father's dying pleas to spare him and claiming the boy was hopelessly tainted.
+When confronted with a small dwarf child who was raised by an orc to be a decent person and not afflicted by the Fantastic Racism endemic to the setting, he butchers the kid like any of the other humanoids he just massacred, ignoring the foster father's dying pleas to spare him, claiming the boy was hopelessly tainted.
 When Chief attempts a You Shall Not Pass on Kore so the rest of the goblin party can escape, Kore takes down Chief, heals him so he doesn't die, and then tortures him so his screams of pain will lure back the rest of the group.
 This proves his hypocrisy since he uses his prey's basic moral decency against them yet still considers them irredeemable scum.
-When Minmax and Forgath show up, he also attacks them even though they were also fighting the goblin party.
+When Minmax and Forgath show up, he also attacks them even though they were also fighting the goblin party, because the latter is part of the Bladebeard clan, which Kore views Always Chaotic Evil simply because of the dwarf boy he previously killed.
+This is despite once viewing the clan in high regard, before one apparently evil member made him despise the rest of them.
 He has had zero Freudian Excuse revealed, although Forgath's horrified reaction to finding out Kore is there hints that something very twisted happened involving him.
 Also, there is serious Fridge Horror in that either he never uses his Detect Evil, or ignores it when it reveals that his prey aren't all evil.
 This dovetails with his twisted world view that anyone associating with what he considers evil monsters are tainted and worthy of nothing but pitiless extermination, no rehabilitation possible.

 Crazy Awesome: Tempts Fate.
 He gets off on danger and excitement.